HarshitYaadav/LanaDelRey_AndroidMusicPlayer/README.md

 ## Features
 _Play and Pause functionality_
-_Seek through the nusic using a seekbar_
+_Seek through the music using a seekbar_
 _Displays the duration of the music track_

 ## Concept Learned